 Other Ways to Support Waypoint

-Welcome Baskets for those Exiting Homelessness: Help Waypoint fill Welcome Baskets with basic household necessities for those in need.
-Welcome Baskets are given to individuals and families exiting the shelter system and entering into their own permanent housing.
-These baskets are filled with items such as: cleaning supplies, dishes, laundry soap, shower curtains, towels, etc. Donations are accepted at Waypoint (318 5th Street SE), 8:00 a.m.-5:00 p.m.
+Welcome Baskets for those Exiting Homelessness: Help Waypoint fill welcome baskets with basic household necessities for those in need.
+Welcome Baskets are given to individuals and families exiting the Madge Phillips Center Shelter and entering into their own permanent housing.
+These baskets are filled with items such as: cleaning supplies, dishes, laundry soap, shower curtains, towels, non-perishable food items, etc. Donations are accepted at Waypoint (318 5th Street SE), 8:00 a.m.-5:00 p.m.
 Monday-Friday.

 Leave your mark on the community through an internship